spidru/JGribX/README.md

  * skips invalid/unsupported GRIB records (showing the appropriate errors/warnings)

 ## Important Notes
 JGribX is still under active development and therefore contains a large amount of unsupported features and operations.
 These will be implemented gradually over time.
-If you would like certain features to be implemented, please open an issue containing all the relevant information.
+If you would like certain features to be implemented or perhaps have found some issues, please open an issue containing all the relevant information.

 ### Parameter Codes
 To uniquely identify and represent different parameters, each parameter has been given its own code.
 A list of parameter codes can be viewed [here](doc/SUPPORTED_PARAMETERS.md).